 - Taking antibiotics if it is believed that the sinusitis is caused by bacteria.
 Common antibiotics that are prescribed for sinusitis include amoxicillin, trimethoprimsulfamethoxazole, clavulanate with amoxicillin, azithromycin, and cefuroxime.

-Larry Schmitt, Dentistry, answeredAbsolutely!
+Larry Schmitt, Dentist, answeredAbsolutely!
 The maxillary sinuses are hollow air filled cavities on either side of the nose.
 Some of the sensory nerves that supply the upper back and middle teeth run through the maxillary sinuses.
 When the sinus membranes are inflamed or infected, the nerves can be irritated resulting in toothache symptoms.
 An upper toothache can often be the major symptom in sinusitis.